Communications Specialist Jobs in USA with Visa Sponsorship

 Do Communications Specialist roles qualify for H-1B visa sponsorship?

-Yes, Communications Specialist positions qualify for H-1B sponsorship when they require a bachelor's degree in communications, marketing, journalism, or related field.
+Yes, Communications Specialist positions qualify for H-1B visa sponsorship when they require a bachelor's degree in communications, marketing, journalism, or related field.
 The role must involve specialized duties like strategic planning, media relations, or campaign development that demonstrate the need for theoretical and practical knowledge from a relevant degree program.

 What degree do I need for communications visa sponsorship?